erbsland-dev/erbsland-former/doc/chapters/preface.rst

 - Integrated LLM processor using OpenAI's API, supporting models like GPT-4o, GPT-4 and GPT-3.5.
 - Integrated regular expression processor for pattern-based document transformation.
 - Import and export capabilities for single documents or ZIP files with folder structures.
+- Integrated user management, with a superuser, admin users and regular users.

 Requirements
 ============